danielbodnar/awesome-stars/BY-LANG.md

 - [leptonai/leptonai](https://github.com/leptonai/leptonai) - A Pythonic framework to simplify AI service building
 - [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - GPT based autonomous agent that does online comprehensive research on any given topic
 - [bigscience-workshop/petals](https://github.com/bigscience-workshop/petals) - 🌸 Run LLMs at home, BitTorrent-style.
 Fine-tuning and inference up to 10x faster than offloading
-- [hiyouga/LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) - Unify Efficient Fine-Tuning of 100+ LLMs
+- [hiyouga/LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) - A WebUI for Efficient Fine-Tuning of 100+ LLMs (ACL 2024)
 - [vllm-project/vllm](https://github.com/vllm-project/vllm) - A high-throughput and memory-efficient inference and serving engine for LLMs
 - [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - GPT-powered chat for documentation, chat with your documents
 - [GaiZhenbiao/ChuanhuChatGPT](https://github.com/GaiZhenbiao/ChuanhuChatGPT) - GUI for ChatGPT API and many LLMs.
 Supports agents, file-based QA, GPT finetuning and query with web search.
 All with a neat UI.